LoyolaChicagoBooks/introcs-csharp/rst/ifpitfalls.rst

 This code is deadly, since it compiles and is almost surely *not* what you mean.

-If you always put an open brace at the end of the line of a condition, you are less likely to make this error.
+If you always put an open brace *directly* after the condition in an ``if`` statement, you will not make this error.

 The corresponding error at the end of a method heading will at least generate a compiler error, though it may appear cryptic::